cavencj/cavencj/README.md

 🔭 Here are some personal works:

-   - 🌎 [cesium-map](https://github.com/dvgis/cesium-map): Cesium map plug-in for adding maps from major map manufacturers in China
+   - 🌎 [cesium-map](https://github.com/dvgis/cesium-map): Cesium map plugin for adding maps from major map makers in China.

    - 🌎 [dc-sdk](https://github.com/dvgis/dc-sdk): The SDK is based on Cesium for secondary development of 2, 3D all-in-one WebGis application framework, the framework optimizes the use of Cesium and add some additional features, designed for developers to quickly build WebGis applications.